Tomaicho/PLN-2023/Desktop/Mestrado/1A_2S/Processamento Linguagem Natural/README.txt

-Folder dedicated to the work developed in the Natural Language Processing course (winter semester 2022-2023)
+#Folder dedicated to the work developed in the Natural Language Processing course (summer semester 2022-2023)